BaraDroid/restaurant-website/README.md

 CSS Grid Layout:
 Implementing layout system using CSS Grid, particularly for complex sections like the image gallery (.pictures) in the "About Us" section.

-Ganesha Jay - Authentic Indian Restaurant
-This project is a static website for an authentic Indian restaurant, Ganesha Jay.
-It serves as a practical exercise focused on modern CSS techniques and responsive web design.

-🚀 Project Goals
-This project was built with the following primary learning objectives in mind:

 🛠️ Technologies Used
 HTML5: For structuring the content.